Jim Caviezel: The Passion of the Christ

 Caviezel was first approached about playing Jesus Christ in The Passion of the Christ through his agent, who told him Mel Gibson and his partner were interested in him for a role in an unrelated screenplay, which he later learned was a cover story.
-Caviezel met with Gibson in Malibu, and after more than three hours of conversation, brought up the role of Jesus, which Caviezel accepted.
+Caviezel met with Gibson in Malibu, and after more than three hours of conversation, Gibson brought up the role of Jesus, which Caviezel accepted.
 The following day, Gibson called Caviezel to ask if he was sure he wanted the role and told him he may never work in Hollywood again if he accepted the role.
 Caviezel says he responded, "Each one of us has our own cross to carry — we either pick it up and carry it or we get crushed under the weight of it."
 During the conversation, Caviezel told Gibson he just realized he was 33 years old and his initials were J.C., to which Gibson responded "you're freaking me out" and hung up the phone.

 He described the filming of the movie as "torture".
 During filming in Italy in the winter, he was struck by lightning, scourged by accident, dislocated his shoulder, and suffered from pneumonia and hypothermia during extended filming sessions on the cross in cold, windy conditions.
 He awoke as early as 2:00 AM for eight-hour makeup sessions which led to skin infections, and headaches because one of his eyes was closed shut.
-He was accidentally scourged for real during the scourging at the pillar scene because one of the actors playing a Roman soldier missed the wooden board which had been set up behind his back.
+He was accidentally struck during the scourging at the pillar scene because one of the actors playing a Roman soldier missed the wooden board which had been set up behind his back.
 The real wound it made on his back was then used as a model for the makeup artist.
-The cross he carried in the film weighed over 150 pounds and at one point, Caviezel fell under the weight of it and bit his tongue.
+The cross he carried in the film weighed over 150 pounds, and, at one point, Caviezel fell under the weight of it and bit his tongue.
 His own blood was streaming out of his mouth in one scene which was in the final cut of the movie.